 First, you need to take a look at your point-of-sale system.
 Start by running the reports to see exactly what you sold at lunch or dinner.
 What did best?
 What were the top 20% items and how profitable were they?
 Then take a look at your competitors.
 Who are they and what are they offering, at what price?

 And what if the competitors have lower prices?

 Remember that price is just one component.
 If the customers come for price only, then that’s a problem.
 If you have similar pricing to your competitors, take a look at the online reviews.
 What do their customers think?
 How are they different from you and what can you do to stand out?

 You should know what a meal costs to serve one person, including costs for staff, rent and ingredients.

-− Rather use pricing as a tool to push a few items on your own menu which you would like to sell more of.
+Rather, use pricing as a tool to push a few items on your menu that you’d like to sell more of.
 And raise the price of the items that already sell a lot.
-Basically make a high-margin product more popular and earn more on the one you already are selling.
+Basically make a high-margin product more popular and earn more on the one you’re already selling.
 That’s the beauty of menu engineering.

-Give your business bite – explore iZettle’s point of sale!Learn more here
+Give your business bite – explore iZettle’s point-of-sale.

 − No, just using one margin on the whole menu is not Revenue Management.
 With higher demand items, you set a higher price.
 If you have a low cost product, you can use a higher margin.
 Don’t get too hung up on the percentage, but ask yourself: how can I make one more pound for each sell?
 It could mean a lot in the end.